ardriveapp/ardrive-cli/README.md

 If your system encounters an error while posting the transaction, you can retry posting the transaction for as long as your tx_anchor is valid ([learn more about tx_anchors here][tx_anchors]).
 You may retry and/or resume posting chunks at any time after your transaction has posted.
 The ArDrive CLI allows you to take advantage of this Arweave protocol capability.

 Using the CLI, when the transaction post has succeeded but the chunk upload step fails, the data transaction's ID could be lost.
 There are a few options to recover this ID.
-If the failed transaction is the most recent one sent from a wallet, the transaction ID can be quickly recovered with the `ardrive last-tx -w /path/to/wallet` command.
+If the failed transaction is the most recent one sent from a wallet, the transaction ID can be recovered with the `ardrive last-tx -w /path/to/wallet` command AFTER the transaction's headers have been mined (It can take 5-10 minutes for the tx-id to become available with the last-tx approach).
 Other options for finding the partially uploaded transaction's ID include:

 -   Using an Arweave gateway GQL http endpoint to search for transactions that belong to the wallet.
 See this [Arweave GQL Guide][gql-guide] for more info.
 -   Browse the recent transactions associated with the wallet via a block explorer tool like [ViewBlock][viewblock].